 Muscular endurance refers to the ability to perform a specific muscular action for a prolonged period of time.
 For example, your ability to run a marathon or to pump out 50 body weight squats is a product of good muscular endurance.
 You also use muscular endurance in your daily life when you rake leaves or walk up long flights of stairs.

-Muscular strength is a muscle's capacity to exert force against resistance.
+Muscular strength is a muscle's capacity to exert brute force against resistance.
 Your ability to bench press a barbell weighing 200 lbs. for one repetition is a measure of your muscular strength.
 In daily life, you need muscular strength to pick up a heavy box.

 Muscles are made up of different types of fibers called slow twitch -- or type 1 -- and fast twitch -- or type 2.
 Slow twitch fibers are responsible for endurance -- the ability to go long on a treadmill or cycle.
 Fast twitch fibers come in two types -- A and B. Type A are involved in both power and endurance -- for example, the ability to endure a long sprint or carry a heavy object across the room -- while type B are recruited for short, explosive moves, such as jumping or heaving a very heavy weight.

 Read more: Define Strength, Power & Muscular Endurance

 The proportion of muscle fiber types you have is largely determined by genetics.
 If you have a predomination of slow twitch fibers, you are better adapted to muscular endurance, able to perform long cardio sessions.
 A person with more fast-twitch fibers is more adept at muscular strength -- lifting heavy weights for a few repetitions or performing short bouts of high-intensity exercise.